New South Wales State Emergency Service: Rank and Insignia

 In January 2018 the NSW State Emergency Service commenced a review of the rank and insignia structure within the organisation.
 Between October and December 2018 all members of the NSW State Emergency Service transitioned to the new rank structure.

 Honours and awards

 Funding and support

-The NSW SES receives funding primarily from the NSW Government.
+The NSW SES receives funding primarily from the Government of New South Wales.
 Resources are often obtained through numerous grants provided by public and private entities.